 Most concussions are sports related.
 Think of rugby players banging their heads together, gymnasts falling on their heads, soccer players hitting balls off their heads, and the multiple aggressive hits football players sustain.
 Concussions can also be caused by falls, slips, and accidents, including car, bike, skateboard, and playground accidents.

-Keep in mind, an injury doesn’t have to directly impact the head to cause a concussion, it can come from being hit it another part of the body, with the shock radiating to the brain.
+An injury doesn’t have to directly impact the head to cause a concussion, it can come from being hit it another part of the body, with the shock radiating to the brain.
 Whiplash is a prime example of this scenario.
-Interestingly, women are more susceptible to concussions than men due to the fact that their necks aren’t as strong, which can help to lessen the force of the impact.
+Interestingly, women are more susceptible to concussions than men due to the fact that their necks aren’t as strong, which intensifies the force of the impact.

 Why Are Concussions Dangerous?